anthemion-org/ogle-web/README.md

 Ogle persists user data as JSON in the browser’s local storage.
 The `Store` module uses `JSON.parse` to deserialize the stored JSON.
 This produces two problems:

-- `JSON.parse` restores the properties of the object, but not its class;
+- `JSON.parse` restores the properties of objects, but not their classes;

 - JSON cannot represent `NaN` or `Infinity` values. `JSON.stringify` stores these as `null`.